 We all face fears.
 Fear of flying.
 Fear of heights.
 And the worst of all: fear of failure.
 Fear has the uncanny ability to paralyze us.
 So what do we do when we feel its icy-cold hands of restraint?
-We do what we must: we move.
+What we must: we move.

 You are a writer.
 You just need to write.

-Then something amazing happened: I began to live into my true calling.
 Friends, family, coworkers all saw it.
 They encouraged and affirmed my passion, which only fueled my pursuit even more.
 I began to do better work and enjoy life more.
-My wife saw this, too.
+My wife saw it, too.

-I’ve had my fair share of fears in my life.
-I’ve been timid and intimidated.
-Shy and apprehensive.
-But even when I’m acting courageously, those feelings have never gone away.
+I’ve had my fair share of fears in life.
+I’ve been timid and intimidated, shy and apprehensive.
+But even when I was acting courageously, those feelings never went away.

-I recently interviewed a preacher who had delivered thousands of sermons in his lifetime.
-When I asked if he still gets nervous, he said, “I can’t remember a time when I wasn’t anxious.”
+Recently, I interviewed a preacher who had delivered thousands of sermons in his lifetime.
+When I asked if he still got nervous, he said, “I can’t remember a time when I wasn’t anxious.”

 You know that fear you feel when you’re about to do something great?
 That never goes away.
-Turns out, the truly courageous ones just learn to name that feeling and move anyway.
+It just so happens that the courageous ones name the feeling, move through it, and do something, anyway.

-I wrote about this as a guest post on Michael Hyatt’s blog.
+I wrote about this on Michael Hyatt’s blog.
 Here’s an excerpt:

 After years of procrastinating, I finally pursued my dream.
 I decided to become a writer.
 To my surprise, I saw success far more quickly than expected: I launched a popular blog, got a publishing contract, and found my true fans—all within a year.